gsamokovarov/gloat/README.md

 The `Store.Insert` records the migration version in to the `schema_migrations` table, while `Store.Remove` deletes the column with the version from the table.
-There are the following builtin store constructors.
+There are the following builtin store constructors:

 ```go
 // NewPostgreSQLStore creates a Store for PostgreSQL.